sufianadnan/ML-Model-Selection/Cross_Validation_Model_Selection/README.md

 - `dataset.csv`: The original dataset, which served as the foundation for our analysis.
 - `reduceddataset.csv`: This dataset is used for model training, and it excludes samples selected for testing in later stages of the project.
 - `samples.csv`: A crucial dataset that contains a subset of samples used for testing.
-We use this dataset to assess the accuracy and effectiveness of our selected machine learning model.
+I use this dataset to assess the accuracy and effectiveness of our selected machine learning model.

 The inclusion of these datasets is fundamental to our project's success, as they play a pivotal role in our model selection and evaluation processes.